OasisLMF/OpenDataTransform/docs/_sources/components/1_setup/3_inputs.rst.txt

   :alt: An example mapping file

-**Mapping file templates** are available in the GitHub project: CEDE to OED conversion for `account files <https://github.com/OasisLMF/OpenDataTransform/blob/master/examples/cede_test_v3/AIR-OED-ACC_v3.yml>`_ and `location files <https://github.com/OasisLMF/OpenDataTransform/blob/master/examples/cede_test_v3/AIR-OED-LOC_v3.yml>`_.
+**Mapping file templates** are available in the GitHub project `default mappings folder <https://github.com/OasisLMF/OpenDataTransform/tree/master/converter/data/mappings>`_.
+These are published mapping files, for community use; they can be copied and edited to create your own versions.

-These act as 'default' mappings for direct use in the current form, or as a base from which to create new mappings.
-By copying and editing these, a user can tailor the mapping for a specific case (a portfolio or user may require a specific match-up of occupancy code in the source and destination formats, which is not used in the default file).
+By copying and editing these, a user can tailor the mapping for a specific case (a portfolio or user may require a specific match-up of occupancy code in the source and destination formats, which is not used in the default file), or to accommodate a model version update.
+We encourage you to share new mappings via this GitHub repo (with update headers to describe the new version and your changes).
-The templates can be updated to reflect changes in model formats as they are updated by model vendors.

 .. toctree::
    :maxdepth: 1